The University at Buffalo’s Graduate School of Education

 The University at Buffalo’s Financial Aid office is available to assist students with any questions they have regarding financial aid.

-Yes.
-Online students are encouraged to come to the University at Buffalo to attend the commencement ceremony.
+Online students who complete a master's or doctoral degree are encouraged to come to the University at Buffalo to attend the commencement ceremony.
 Each May, the Graduate School of Education holds their commencement in The Center for the Arts Main Stage Theater.
 All September, February and June conferrals are invited to attend.

 As a member of the UB Alumni Association, you will gain access to professional development tools and a network of graduates from across the world.
 Members can also capitalize on networking and outreach opportunities with alumni through Facebook, Twitter, and LinkedIn.